Surprising Etymology of

-Impeachment is the arraignment and prosecuting for an outrageous misdemeanour or crime while in high office any human being.
+Impeachment (read the 25th amendment to the American Constitution) is the arraignment and prosecuting for an outrageous misdemeanour or crime while in high office of any human being.
 An equally high tribunal of the accused’s peers must try the misconduct.
-Conviction usually leads to removal from political office.
-Senators and presidents are likely to be impeached by the Senate and the House of Representatives.
+Congressional conviction usually leads to removal from political office.
+Senators and presidents are liable for impeachment by the Senate and the House of Representatives.

 Origin of the Word Impeachment